phoxwupsh/turto/README.md

 #### config.toml

 In the same directory there is also `config.toml`, it's configuration file for the bot.
 You can edit it with text editor, basically each attributes is just like what the comment said, just make sure you follow the [TOML specification](https://toml.io/en/v1.0.0).
 The `owner` attribute is optional, the bot can still work if you don't set it.
+If `owner` is set, the owner can use `ban` and `unban` commands without administrator permission, and the `about` command will show that this turto is owned by who.

 ### Launch the bot